ice4prince/Cmai/README.md

   --code CODE           the Cmai directory
-  --input INPUT         the input files in csv which should include Antigen_id,BCR_Vh,BCR_CDR3h --out OUT             the directory for output files --env_path ENV_PATH   the file saving the directory of the runEmbed Conda environment --rf_data RF_DATA     the database folder for RoseTTAFold --fasta FASTA         The fasta file entering runEbed.
+  --input INPUT         the input files in csv which should include Antigen_id,BCR_Vh,BCR_CDR3h --out OUT             the directory for output files --env_path ENV_PATH   the file saving the directory of the Conda environments- runEmbed and runBind in order.
+  --rf_data RF_DATA     the database folder for RoseTTAFold --fasta FASTA         The fasta file entering runEbed.
 When no sequence included in the input, the separate fasta
                         file of antigens is required